How One School District Accelerated IT Modernization and Reduced IT Project Time by 75%

 About the Author

-Brandon Shopp is the group vice president of product at SolarWinds.
-Shopp has spent more than 10 years with SolarWinds and has a proven success record in product delivery and revenue growth, with a wide variety of software product, business model, M&A and go-to-market strategies experience.
+Brandon Shopp currently serves as the group vice president of product strategy at SolarWinds.
+He has a proven success record in product delivery and revenue growth, with a wide variety of software product, business model, M&A, and go-to-market strategies experience.
+Shopp previously served as VP of product management for network management, systems management, as well as senior director of product management for systems and application management when he joined in 2018.